lstrojny/uffff/README.md

 ### Making changes

-Change the code and then run `composer check` to run tests, static inspections, everything and the kitchen sink.
-Once that is green, open a pull request.
+Change the code and then run `composer check` to run tests, static inspection, everything and the kitchen sink.
+Once that succeeds, open a pull request.

 Edit the documentation in `docs/` and run `composer docs` to build the documentation.
-Open `build/docs/html/index.html` in a browser to view the built documentation.
+Open `build/docs/html/index.html` in a browser to view the HTML version.